webmin/webmin.com/content/docs/Tutorials/changing-a-webmin-password-when-you-cant-log-in.md

 #### The password changed, but you still cannot log in

-Check whether that Webmin user is configured for **Unix authentication** instead of a password stored in Webmin itself.
-If so, reset the Unix password for the underlying system account instead.
+Check which password type the account uses.
+Run `webmin passwd --user username` interactively to choose, or use `--unix` for the matching Unix account and `--webmin-only` for a separate Webmin password.

 #### You are not sure where Webmin is installed

 For package installs, common locations are `/usr/libexec/webmin` and `/usr/share/webmin`.
 For source installs, a common location is `/usr/local/webmin`.

+For the main built-in subcommands and global options, see the [Webmin CLI](/docs/reference/webmin-command-line/).